Bahá’í World/Volume 28/Obituaries

 Leo Niederreiter[edit]

 On 17 September 1999 in Tyrol, Austria.
 Leo Niederreiter was born 22 September 1920 in Austria.
-111 1944 he married Waltraud Beeg.
+In 1944 he married Waltraud Beeg.
 From 1948 to 1953 he worked as a doctor at the general hospital in Vienna.
 In 1953, Dr. Niederreiter and his wife set sail from Italy in a homemade boat for the Seychelles with the intention of studying tropical diseases.
-When his boat broke down Off the coast of what is now Eritrea, Dr. Niederreiter was invited by Haile Sellasie, Emperor of Ethiopia, to practice medicine in that country.
+When his boat broke down off the coast of what is now Eritrea, Dr. Niederreiter was invited by Haile Sellasie, Emperor of Ethiopia, to practice medicine in that country.
 He and his wife eventually settled in Asmara.
 In 1956, the couple met two Bahá’ís who introduced them to their Faith.
-Soon after declaring his belief, Dr. Niederreiter was elected to the L0cal Spiritual Assembly ofAsmara.
-He was a member of that institution and the National Spiritual Assembly ofNortheast Africa and Ethiopia until 1978, when bandits seriously wounded him and his wife in a nighttime raid.
+Soon after declaring his belief, Dr. Niederreiter was elected to the Local Spiritual Assembly of Asmara.
+He was a member of that institution and the National Spiritual Assembly of Northeast Africa and Ethiopia until 1978, when bandits seriously wounded him and his wife in a nighttime raid.
 Feeling compelled to return to Europe, the Niederreiters moved to Austria, after which Dr. Niederreiter was elected to the National Spiritual Assembly.
-He served on this body until he was appointed a member Ofthe Continental Board ofCoun sellors for Europe, from 1980 to 1990.
+He served on this body until he was appointed a member of the Continental Board of Counsellors for Europe, from 1980 to 1990.

 Peggy Ross[edit]

 On 24 January 2000, in Toronto, Canada.
 Margaret (Peggy) MacGregor was born 9 January 1909, in Dundee, Scotland.
 She graduated from Morgan Academy in Dundee and soon moved to Canada.
 She married John Ross and the two had three children.
 Mrs. Ross became a Bahá’í in 1948, along with her husband.
 She was widowed in 1973.
 She served on several Local Spiritual Assemblies in Canada and in 1953 was elected to the National Spiritual Assembly of Canada, of which she was a member for fourteen years.
 During her time on the National Assembly, she represented that body at various national Bahá’í conventions, including Singapore, Finland, and the United States.
-She was appointed as an Auxiliaty Board member in 1957 and served in that capacity until 1986.
+She was appointed as an Auxiliary Board member in 1957 and served in that capacity until 1986.
 Her greatest love was the teaching work among the native peoples of Canada and Greenland.
-For several years in the 19705, she and her husband served as the custodians for the Fort Qu’Appelle Bahá’í Institute in Saskatchewan.
-She also traveled to Australia, Europe, and Southeast Asia and attended the dedications Of the Houses of Worship in the United States, Samoa, and India.
+For several years in the 1970s, she and her husband served as the custodians for the Fort Qu'Appelle Bahá’í Institute in Saskatchewan.
+She also traveled to Australia, Europe, and Southeast Asia and attended the dedications of the Houses of Worship in the United States, Samoa, and India.

 Abbas Rushdy[edit]

-on 22 Januaiy 1922, into a Bahá’í family.
-Mr. Rushdy was a certified public accountant and worked as a civil sewant for various government offices throughout his life.
+On 10 June 1999, in Reading, England.
+Abbas Abdel-Rahman Rushdy was born in Cairo, Egypt, [Page 310]on 22 January 1922, into a Bahá’í family.
+Mr. Rushdy was a certified public accountant and worked as a civil servant for various government offices throughout his life.
 His service on Bahá’í institutions began in his early twenties, when he was elected to the Local Spiritual Assembly of Alexandria and later to the National Spiritual Assembly in Egypt.
 In 1950 he married Mariam Hussein-Ruhy, and together they had four children.
-He and his family moved to Kuwait in 1958, and during their time there he sewed on that National Assembly as well.
+He and his family moved to Kuwait in 1958, and during their time there he served on that National Assembly as well.
 Between 1966 and 1969, in the United Kingdom, he served on the Local Assembly of Reading.
-The family returned first to Kuwait and from there went to Oman, where once again Mr. Rushdy served on the national Bahá’í goveming body.
+The family returned first to Kuwait and from there went to Oman, where once again Mr. Rushdy served on the national Bahá’í governing body.
 He also pioneered for one year to Libya and for another to Burundi.
-In its message after his passing,the Universal House of Justice wrote, "HIS DEDICATED LABORS 1N EGYPT, KUWAIT AND OMAN WERE CHARACTERIZED BY COURAGE, WISDOM AND PERSEVERANCE.”
+In its message after his passing, the Universal House of Justice wrote, "HIS DEDICATED LABORS IN EGYPT, KUWAIT AND OMAN WERE CHARACTERIZED BY COURAGE, WISDOM AND PERSEVERANCE."

-Shapoor Saeed
+Shapoor Saced[edit]

-Regional Spiritual Assembly ofArgentina, Uruguay, Paraguay, Chile, and Bolivia, and then later on the Spiritual Assembly ofArgentina for nearly thifly years.
+On 23 July 1999, in Buenos Aires, Argentina.
+Roohollah Shapoor Saeed was born into a Bahá’í family in Tehran, Iran, on 21 June 1923.
+In 1951 he married Parvin Namdar.
+He left Iran in 1953 to pioneer to Argentina, as part of the Ten Year Crusade.
+He remained in Argentina for the rest of his life, serving on the Regional Spiritual Assembly of Argentina, Uruguay, Paraguay, Chile, and Bolivia, and then later on the Spiritual Assembly of Argentina for nearly thirty years.
 In addition to his work on these institutions, Mr. Saeed also carried out public relations duties for the Bahá’ís.
-He worked at the Iranian embassy in Argentina for twelve years, under five different ambassadors. before he was fired because he was identified as an active Bahá’í in his community.
+He worked at the Iranian embassy in Argentina for twelve years, under five different ambassadors, before he was fired because he was identified as an active Bahá’í in his community.
 He and his wife had four children.

-Mercedes Sanchez
+Mercedes Sánchez[edit]

 On 1 August 1999, in Lima, Peru.
-Mercedes Sénchez was born in Lima, Peru, on 11 September 1912.
-Despite being stricken with poliomyelitis while veiy young, she began her career as a dressmaker at age twelve.
-She declared her belief in the Bahá’í Faith in 1948 and shortly afterward traveled to Chile as a delegate to the Second South American Bahá’í C ongress.
-She sewed 0n the National Spiritual Assembly of South America and the Regional Assembly of Brazil, Peru,C010mbia, Ecuador, and Venezuela.
-[11 1961, she was elected to the newly-established National Assembly ot‘Peru, until she was appointed to the Auxiliary Board in 1964, an institution she continued to serve until 1999.
-She traveled extensively throughout Peru to teach the Bahá’í Faith, was the first Bahá’í in the towns ofArequipa and Chiclayo, and worked to establish and consolidate Bahá’í communities throughout the country.
-Her heart
+Mercedes Sánchez was born in Lima, Peru, on 11 September 1912.
+Despite being stricken with poliomyelitis while very young, she began her career as a dressmaker at age twelve.
+She declared her belief in the Bahá’í Faith in 1948 and shortly afterward traveled to Chile as a delegate to the Second South American Bahá’í Congress.
+She served on the National Spiritual Assembly of South America and the Regional Assembly of Brazil, Peru, Colombia, Ecuador, and Venezuela.
+In 1961, she was elected to the newly-established National Assembly of Peru, until she was appointed to the Auxiliary Board in 1964, an institution she continued to serve until 1999.
+She traveled extensively throughout Peru to teach the Bahá’í Faith, was the first Bahá’í in the towns of Arequipa and Chiclayo, and worked to establish and consolidate Bahá’í communities throughout the country.
+Her heart [Page 311]

 condition did not lessen her Bahá’í activities, in spite of many hospital stays.
 In its message after her passing, the Universal House of Justice said, "Present and future generations of Peruvian believers will warmly remember her kindness, her love, and her nurturing spirit."